PraiseUadiale/product-inventory/README.md

 ## Objective

-Build an inventory tracking web application for a logistics company, with requirements:
+Build an inventory tracking web application for a logistics company

 Basic CRUD Functionalities: